If you’re in the market to taste some of London’s finest, freshest produce, then you’re going to want to make sure it’s Borough.

 There are also a number of restaurants offering tables and chairs for great Mexican food (El Pastor); Spanish food (Brindisa); seafood (Wright Brothers); pasta (Padella); and more.
 Alternatively, if you’re just after a cold pint post-market there’s The Miller, or The Wheatsheaf which has a little beer garden out back.

-Although don’t worry if it all feels a little too over-whelming, you can also book yourself onto a guided tour.
+Don’t worry if it all feels a little too overwhelming, you can also book yourself onto a guided tour.
 Or, if you’re looking to pick up a new skill, there’s a year-round calendar of foodie events definitely worth checking out – demos, talks, and masterclasses – all of which you can book into here.
 Although they book up fast, so if you’re interested…

 …try not to stall.

-NOTE: Borough Market is open weekdays 10am-5pm (6pm Fri) and Saturdays 8am-5pm (closed Sundays).
+NOTE: Borough Market is open weekdays 10am-5pm (6pm Fri), Saturdays 8am-5pm and Sundays 10am-2pm.
 Entry is free, and you can find out more HERE.

 Borough Market | 8 Southwark Street, SE1 1TL